 Financial Need is $13,900 - $1,000 = $12,900

-With the above information, CWI will determine a student’s eligibility for a Federal Pell Grant first and then attempt to locate other forms of financial aid to meet the remaining unmet need (if any exists).
+CWI will determine a student’s eligibility for a Federal Pell Grant first and then attempt to locate other forms of financial aid to meet the remaining unmet need (if any exists).
 Student loans are always considered last.

-After completing the FAFSA application and all documentation requirements students will receive an email directing them to their award notification in myCWI (www.mycwi.cc).
+After completing the FAFSA application and all documentation requirements, students will receive an email directing them to their award notification in myCWI (www.mycwi.cc).
 The Award Notification will contain the Cost of Attendance, the Expected Family Contribution, and the financial aid awards for which a student is eligible.
 More information on the Award Notification can be found here.
 By accepting and completing the requirements to receive a Federal Student Loan or Parent PLUS loan, you understand that loan information is submitted to the National Student Loan Data System (NSLDS) which is a system accessible by guaranty agencies, lenders, and schools determined to be authorized users.

 Important: Eligibility for most financial aid awards, including award amounts, is determined in part by enrollment status.
 Awards are adjusted or prorated according to the rules for each award at the start of each semester.
 Financial aid applicants should always register for classes as early as possible in order to allow for adequate time to make adjustments (if necessary).
-Making changes to a class schedule after the fifth day of instruction (second day in the summer semester) may cause delays in delivering financial aid while required adjustments are made.
+Making changes to a class schedule after the fifth day of instruction (second day in the summer semester) may cause delays in delivering financial aid while required adjustments are made to student's award.

 Financial Aid Disbursements